taneshadeshaw/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for performance is important, it should not be done too early in the development process.
 It's better to write clear and maintainable code first, and then optimize only if necessary, based on profiling and measurements.
 Otherwise, we risk wasting time and effort optimizing parts of the code that don't actually need it, or making the code more complex and harder to understand in the pursuit of small performance gains.

+# 2023-12-18
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code before it's necessary can lead to complex, hard-to-maintain code.
+It's better to write clear, simple code first and optimize only where needed.